 - We also have a guide to the best 3D scanning apps for your smartphone.

 A Short Introduction to 3D Scanning

 3D scanning includes several different technologies, such as Structured Light scanning and Laser Triangulation, as well as varying across types of scanner such as stationary and handheld 3D scanners.

 3D scanners create point clouds based on images taken of a solid surface or object — basically huge numbers of data points that denote where an object is — to create a 3D model of the scanned part.
-Millions of individual data points are taken during the 3D laser scanning process, which can then be imported into 3D CAD software and edited or refined.
+Millions of individual data points make up the larger 3D measurement, which can then be imported into 3D CAD software to edit and optimize the CAD model.

 - Once you’ve read this ranking, check out our list of the best free 3D software tools to import your scans into.